Understand the Prohibited List

 It is therefore important that you acquaint yourself with WADA’s List of Prohibited Substances and Methods.

-The 2024 WADA Prohibited List comes into force on 1 January 2024.
+The 2025 WADA Prohibited List which will come into force on 1 January 2025.
 Remember that you are solely responsible for any substances that are in your body, so make sure that you acquaint yourself with the new list well before any changes take place.

 With the Prohibited List updated at least annually by WADA, it is important athletes learn what major changes have been made.
 The Summary of Major Modifications is a must read for any athlete competing today.